vigneshwaranbalamurugan/Vigneshwaran_B_ADO.NET/README.md

 ## Overview

-- Multi-layered C# console application for managing users and sending notifications
+- Manage users and notifications from a console UI
-- Supports email and SMS notification types
+- Support email and SMS notification workflows
-- Input validation and exception handling throughout the application
-# Notification Application

-A layered C# console application for user management and notification delivery (SMS and Email), backed by PostgreSQL.
+- Validate input in the FE layer before persisting data
+- Use EF Core repositories over a PostgreSQL database

 ## Tech Stack

-- .NET 10 console application
+- .NET 10
+- Entity Framework Core 8
 - PostgreSQL
-- Npgsql
+- Npgsql EF Core provider
-- Layered architecture (FE, BAL, DAL, Model)
+- Layered architecture: FE, BAL, DAL, Model

 ## Solution Structure

 - NotificationApp.FEApplication
-  - Console menus and input flow
+  - Console menus and application flow
-  - Validation classes for name, email, mobile number, and message
+  - Validators for name, email, mobile number, and message
 - NotificationApp.BALLibrary
   - Business services for users and notifications
-  - Notification sender strategy implementations (SMS and Email)
+  - Notification sender logic
 - NotificationApp.DALLibrary
+  - EF Core `DbContext`
-  - Repository implementations using SQL queries and Npgsql
+  - Repository implementations for users and notifications
-  - Database connection wrapper
+  - PostgreSQL configuration and entity mapping
 - NotificationApp.ModelLibrary
+  - Domain models
+  - Notification inheritance model
-  - Domain models and custom validation exceptions
+  - Custom validation exceptions

 ## Current Features

 ### User Features

-- Create a user (name, email, mobile number)
+- Create a user
 - Get user details by mobile number
 - Update user details by mobile number
 - Delete user by mobile number

 ### Notification Features

-- Send SMS notification to an existing user (by mobile number)
+- Send SMS notification to an existing user
-- Send Email notification to an existing user (by email)
+- Send email notification to an existing user
 - Get all notifications
 - Get SMS notifications only
-- Get Email notifications only
+- Get email notifications only

-Note: If a recipient user is not found, notification creation is skipped with a message to create the user first.
+If a matching user is not found, notification creation is skipped and the application prompts to create the user first.

+## Data Access

+- EF Core is used for all CRUD operations in the DAL
+- `NotificationAppContext` configures the PostgreSQL connection
+- `User` and `Notification` entities are mapped with Fluent API
+- `EmailNotification` and `SMSNotification` are modeled as derived notification types
+- `NotificationType` is used as the discriminator for the hierarchy

-## Menus
+## Domain Models

-### Main Menu

-1. User Menu
-2. Notification Menu
-3. Exit

-### User Menu

-1. Get User Details
-2. Create User
-3. Update User Details
-4. Delete User
+- User
-5. Back

-### Notification Menu
+  - UserId, UserName, MobileNumber, EmailId, Notifications

-1. Send Notification
+- Notification
-2. Get All Notifications
-3. Get SMS Notifications
-4. Get Email Notifications
-5. Back

-## LINQ Usage

-The notification filtering feature uses LINQ in FE layer:

-- Where to filter by notification type (SMS or Email)
-- OrderByDescending to show recent notifications first
-- ToList to materialize filtered results
+  - Id, Message, UsertoNotify, SentDate, NotificationType, User
+- EmailNotification
+  - Inherits `Notification`
+- SMSNotification
+  - Inherits `Notification`
+- NotiType enum
+  - EmailNotification = 1
+  - SMSNotification = 2

 ## Validation Rules

 - Email
   - Cannot be empty
-  - Must match a valid email format
+  - Must be valid email format
 - Mobile number
   - Cannot be empty
   - Must contain only digits